What to Plant in January-Zones 1-10

 Buy Your Seeds

-Before you begin, the first thing you have to do is to buy your seeds.
+Before you begin, you have to buy your seeds.
 You don’t want to buy any old seeds, however.

-You want your seeds to be provided by a trusted source.
+You want your seeds to come from a trusted source.
 Fresher, higher-quality seeds have a higher germination rate.

-This means you will have more seeds sprouting, giving you a head start in growing deliciously nutritious veggies.
+This means you’ll have more seeds sprouting, giving you a head start in growing delicious, nutritious veggies.

 Pot Seeds with Seed-Starting Mix